-SaaS suppliers and SaaS customers are increasingly relying upon the use of EU model clauses to enable them to lawfully export personal data outside of the EEA following the demise of Safe Harbor and its replacement the EU-US Privacy Shield.
-SaaS customers often try to amend the terms of the EU model clauses when negotiating a SaaS agreement.
-This can result in the EU model clauses being invalid, as they then do not provide adequate protection for the transfer of the data outside of the EEA.
+SaaS suppliers and SaaS customers are increasingly relying upon the use of EU standard contractual clauses to enable them to lawfully export personal data outside of the EEA following the demise of Safe Harbor and its replacement the EU-US Privacy Shield.
+SaaS customers often try to amend the terms of the EU standard contractual clauses when negotiating a SaaS agreement.
+This can result in the EU standard contractual clauses being invalid, as they then do not provide adequate protection for the transfer of the data outside of the EEA.

-SaaS suppliers should therefore be aware of the risks of agreeing to any changes to EU model clauses and understand which changes are, and are not, permitted to ensure that they are not in breach of data protection laws.
+SaaS suppliers should therefore be aware of the risks of agreeing to any changes to EU standard contractual clauses and understand which changes are, and are not, permitted to ensure that they are not in breach of data protection laws.

 Where personal data is transferred from: